Cape Fear (1991 film): Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 76%, based on 59 reviews, with an average score of 6.8/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 77% with a mean of 6.9 of a possible 10, based on 60 reviews.
 The site's critics consensus reads: "Smart and stylish, Cape Fear is a gleefully mainstream shocker from Martin Scorsese, with a terrifying Robert De Niro performance."
 On Metacritic, the film has a weighted average score of 73 out of 100, based on 9 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, commenting:

 Cape Fear is impressive moviemaking, showing Scorsese as a master of a traditional Hollywood genre who is able to mold it to his own themes and obsessions.
 But as I look at this $35 million movie with big stars, special effects and production values, I wonder whether it represents a good omen from the finest director now at work.

 In 2015, Taste of Cinema ranked the film 13th among the "30 Great Psychopath Movies That Are Worth Your Time", and GamesRadar+ named Cady one of the "50 Creepiest Movie Psychopaths".